natebuckareff/chronoflow/README.md

 ## Selecting and Filtering Messages

-`select()` waits until the process receives a message matching the predicate function.
-Any messages received while waiting are pushed to the inbox.
+`select()` waits until the process receives a message that matches the predicate function.
+Any non-matching messages received while waiting are pushed to the inbox.

-`filter()` waits until the process receives a message matching the predicate, but any messages received that don't match are dropped.
-The `DROP` signal is emitted for each message that is dropped by a filtering process.
+`filter()` also waits until the process receives a message matching the predicate, but any messages received that don't match are dropped.
+The `DROP` signal is emitted for each dropped message.

 ```ts
 interface ServerReq {